Traditional mince pies are a classic Christmas treat. With warm spices and a butter pastry, one bite will get you into the festive mood.

 You can leave the apple chunky or mush it up with a fork if you want a smoother filling.

 The filling also has crunchy almonds stirred through to give the mince pies a lovely texture.
 The brandy is optional, but it will make the mince pies taste more authentic.
+Personally, we love the hint of warmth that brandy brings.

 Searching for a pretty, winter side dish?
 Try one of our Roasted Beetroot Salad Recipes